openfisca/openfisca-doc/contribute/tests.md

 python openfisca_france/tests/test_yaml.py openfisca_france/tests/formulas/psoc.yaml
 ```

+To add tests for a formula, add a YAML file in `openfisca_france/tests/formulas/`, taking example on the existing ones.

+To execute the tests for a specific YAML file, run `openfisca_france/tests/test_yaml.py <path/to/file.yaml>`.

 ## ipdb debugger

 If a test fails, you can execute it with the [debug](http://nose.readthedocs.org/en/latest/plugins/debug.html) nose plugin: